dndworld/dndworld.github.io/faq/index.md

 ### Note for Staff Members

 - If you spot a question being asked repeatedly, please **put it on a post with the answer and pin it to the channel**.
-This provides other staff with members something they can point to or copy paste when helping out beginners.
+This provides other staff members something they can point to or copy paste when helping out beginners.
 - If there is an ongoing help session in the channel, feel free to **open a thread** for any additional help sessions.